 During the period of construction, church services were held at the Singac Public School (July and August 1952) and the Singac Firehouse (September 1952 - April 1953).
 The first service in the new church was conducted in the basement on April 2, 1953.
 On November 8, 1953, Metropolitan Leonty gave his blessing for the new church edifice.

-In March 1955 the Home and Church School Group and the Junior Choir were organized.
+In March 1955, the Home and Church School Group and the Junior Choir were organized.

 Having met the outstanding mortgage on the church, a banquet for the burning of the mortgage was held on June 6, 1956.

-Then on August 7, 1958, the church entered into another contract with Matthews Millwork Co. for an altar, “52”X 52” x 42”, and also for a table of oblations to be 44” X 28” X 40”.
+Then on August 7, 1958, the church entered into another contract with Matthews Millwork Co. for an altar table and also for a table of oblations.
+Both were renovated in 2019 and 2017, respectively.

-At the church committee meeting on February 12, 1968, serious discussion considered the plausibility of a building program for the continued growth of Orthodoxy at St John the Baptist in Singac.
+At the church committee meeting on February 12, 1968, serious discussion considered the plausibility of a building program for the continued growth of Orthodoxy at Saint John the Baptist in Singac.
 A Master Planning Board was appointed by the President, Mr Peter Kolanich: Dr George Beskid (Chairman), Mr Michael Humecky, Jr, Mr Eugene Kulick, Mr Theodore Melnick, and Mr Afton Romanczak.

 The old parish home was demolished on November 29, 1968 by V. Ottilio and Sons, Paterson, NJ.
 The groundbreaking ceremony was held on December 1,1968, officiated by His Eminence Jonathan, Archbishop of the Exarchate of the Russian Orthodox Church in America, and assisted by Archpriest George Burdikoff, Chancellor of the Exarchate, Archpriest Dennis Havriliak of Sts Peter and Paul Cathedral in Passaic, NJ, and Fr Michael Kiriloff, Rector of St. John's.
 Construction began on December 12, 1968 by Mel McClure of Pequannock, NJ.
-The rectory was completed by May 27, 1969.
+The new rectory was completed by May 27, 1969.

 As the rectory was being erected, bids were received for the construction of the education-recreation center.
-At a special parish meeting held April 27, 1969, the expenditure of $266,000 for the center was approved.
+At a special parish meeting held on April 27, 1969, the expenditure of $266,000 for the center was approved.

-The 'Blessing' of the rectory was celebrated on Sunday, July 6, 1969, after Divine Liturgy, by His Grace Alexis, Bishop of Philadelphia, officiating, and assisted by Archpriest George Burdikoff, Dean of the Eastern States Deanery, Archpriest Basil Kreshik of Bayonne, Fr Emil Minkovich of Elizabeth, and our Rector, Fr Michael Kiriloff.
+The blessing of the rectory was celebrated on Sunday, July 6, 1969, after the Divine Liturgy, by His Grace Alexis, Bishop of Philadelphia, officiating, and assisted by Archpriest George Burdikoff, Dean of the Eastern States Deanery, Archpriest Basil Kreshik of Bayonne, Fr Emil Minkovich of Elizabeth, and our Rector, Fr Michael Kiriloff.
 Also present was the Mayor of Little Falls, Mr. Charles Pullara.
 On the same day, groundbreaking ceremonies were held for the education-recreation center.

 The firm of Schleifer Bros. of Hanover, NJ, was awarded the contract for demolition of the "green house" on Tolstoi Place, and erection of the education-recreation center.
 Demolition of the "green house" occurred on June 3, 1969, and construction of the new center began on June 10, 1969.
 The center was completed on April 17, 1970.